 That’s why there are resources out there that just sell the templates.
 But you don’t want to just go with any old template.
 Try to find a reputable source that has lots of positive reviews and are written by actual lawyers!

-Amira of ASelfGuru (another lawyer) also offers legal page templates (I’m personally a VIP member for your templates so have access to EVERYTHING she sells for LIFE).
+Amira of ASelfGuru (another lawyer) also offers legal page templates (I’m personally a VIP member for her templates so have access to EVERYTHING she sells for LIFE).
 Check out some of Amira’s other templates (with examples of how I use them).